AI MVP

 Demo Bias

-Operational Gap
+Evaluation Gap

 Planning Decisions

-Failure Modes to Address Before Launch
+Failure Modes to Fix Before You Call the MVP Ready

 Decision